Azure/azure-search-vector-samples/docs/faq.md

 The features aren't related, in the sense that you can use them independently.

-+ Vector search adds vectors as a new type of data now supported by Cognitive Search and allows you to store and retrieve them efficiently.
++ Vector search adds vectors as a new type of data and allows you to store and retrieve them efficiently.
 This opens a whole new set of scenarios that Cognitive Search can enable including multi-modal content retrieval, vector store for applications using Large Language Models (LLMs), recommendation systems, hybrid search scenarios, and more.

-+ Semantic Search works on the results retrieved by the search engine.
++ Semantic search works on the results retrieved by the search engine.
 Cognitive Search uses deep neural network models from Bing to re-rank to results retrieved by the search engine, increasing the relevance of results that are a closer semantic match to the query.
 Additionally, Semantic search has features such as answers, captions, and highlights.

 You can use vector search and semantic search together if the search request contains a text query - hybrid search.
-The search engine uses Reciprocal Rank Fusion to merge results from both vector and term queries before Semantic Search reranking is applied.
+The search engine uses Reciprocal Rank Fusion to merge results from both vector and term queries before semantic search reranking is applied.

 ## Can I add vector search to an existing index?